Allan Moffat: Beyond motor racing

 On 2 February 2004, he received Australian citizenship in a ceremony at the Australian Grand Prix Corporation offices in Melbourne.
 He had been eligible for citizenship since the early 1970s but, in his own words, "one way or another I never followed it through."
 The citation itself was given by his old friend and sparring partner, Peter Brock.

 Although Moffat has lived permanently in Australia for over 50 years, his broad Canadian accent has remained intact and continues to be his trademark.
 Moffat is a Director of the Australian Institute for Motor Sport Safety (AIMSS).

 Moffat's two sons Andrew Moffat and James Moffat have followed their father into motor racing.
 James Moffat finished second driving for Nissan Motorsport in the 2014 Supercheap Auto Bathurst 1000.
 It was the first time the Moffat name had been on the Bathurst 1000 podium since Allan finished third in 1984.

-In 2019, it was reported that Moffat was diagnosed with Alzheimer's disease and had been moved to a specialist health care facility, with his friends and Bathurst legends Fred Gibson and Larry Perkins ensuring his will instructions to be carried out.
+In 2019, it was reported that Moffat was diagnosed with Alzheimer's disease and had been moved to a specialist healthcare facility, with his friends and Bathurst legends Fred Gibson and Larry Perkins ensuring his will instructions to be carried out.